deerhunter4/job_offer_finder/README.md

 **Note:**
 App is still under development.
 So far avalaible optional arguments values are: '24h' for forecast_period and current date for date.
+Additionally, for now, raw weather data will be printed on the screen and no CSV file or plot will be generated.